thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 {% endhighlight %}

-The above basic configuration will run Webpack without any excapsulation.
+The above basic configuration will run Webpack without any encapsulation.

 ### Webpack Bundle Walkthrough